HeroicKatora/zosimos/docs/ideas.md

 Just, any.
 Although keep in mind to use a deterministic method in order to stay reproducible.
 Ever wanted to create mega-bytes of pseudo-randomness with a fragment shader call?

+## Tooling

+The project is a programming language, and a compiler, and an interpreter.
+All of these would usually come with tooling to assist a developer working with the various stages.
+For many instances, the tooling on the host side can be repurposed but lacks most of the specifics that would make this truly successful.

+For instance, `renderdoc` will pick up on any (single device) render pipeline.
+Yet this will lack any reference to the original command buffer and the compilation process which resulted in the issued GPU command buffers.
+This effectively makes actual root cause analysis very difficult.
+The library tries to mitigate this by collecting information during the compile process but the interfaces for working with those are very ad-hoc instead of structured and well-designed.

+Also we should clarify what the surface language for usage should be and then provide a form of tree-sitter or language-server based support for it.